 Tree School returns in Oregon

 Tree Schools, which are mini-colleges for people who love forests, were held this spring in Clackamas and the Oregon coast, and in early summer in Eastern Oregon.
 Participants include family forestland owners, foresters, loggers, arborists, teachers and the public.
 Classes are taught by FNR Extension foresters, natural resource professionals and experienced local landowners.
 Each year, regional Tree Schools are hosted in various counties around the state of Oregon.

 The Master Woodland Manager training is offered by FNR Extension as a high level course for private landowners who are interested in intensive forest management training and sharing the knowledge gained through this training with people in their local communities.
 The program addresses technical forestry topics such as forest planning and management, reforestation, wildfire, fire, timber harvesting and more.
 More than 600 landowners have been trained through the program, and in 2022, participants reported 3,400 hours of volunteer public education in their communities.

-A version of this story appeared in the Spring 2021 issue of Focus on Forestry, the alumni magazine of the Oregon State University College of Forestry.
+A version of this story appeared in the Fall 2023 issue of Focus on Forestry, the alumni magazine of the Oregon State University College of Forestry.